-One of the first steps to establish a company in Mexico is to appoint a legal representative.
+One of the first steps to form a company in Mexico is to appoint a legal representative.
 A legal representative acts as an “official face” on behalf of your company before government authorities, as well as other public and private institutions such as the IMSS (Instituto Mexicano del Seguro Social) and banks.
 Current Mexican law (Ley General de Sociedades Mercantiles, Art.
 10º) stipulates that in order to incorporate a company, a legal representative in Mexico must be appointed by the shareholders of the business.

 A legal representative will look after the interests of a company and ensure the company is best represented before local authorities.
 Choosing the right legal representative in Mexico for your firm is key to your business’s foreign expansion.